Communications Officer Location:

 - Writes all calls (telephone and radio) on appropriate forms when Computer Aided Dispatch system is down.

-- Responds to emergency call boxes and emergency alarm phones and dispatches patrol officers.
+- Responds to emergency calls and emergency alarm phones and dispatches patrol officers.

-- Monitors or receives alarm notification calls and dispatches fire, panic and intrusion alarm responses from the dispatch ctr.
+- Monitors or receives alarm notification calls and dispatches fire, panic and intrusion alarm responses from the monitoring center.

-- Issues parking decals and temporary parking permits.
-Provide weekend and special events information as requested.
+- Provides weekend and special events information as requested.

-- Prepares 'work orders' for officers on patrol or through the report of community members, and maintains other logs for call box tests, fire alarm tests, etc.
+- Prepares 'work orders' for officers on patrol or through the report of community members, and maintains other logs for fire alarm tests, etc.

-- Contact appropriate office for guests, vendors, and coordinate opening campus buildings as needed.
+- Contacts appropriate office for guests, vendors, and coordinate opening campus buildings as needed.

 - Valid Georgia driver's license.